Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Lack of Robustness in DL-based MRI Reconstruction Score-based DMs

 There are several methods that use unrolling steps to train Deep MRI image reconstruction.
-In this paper, we focus on the popular MoDL framework \cite{aggarwal2018modl}.
+While for the major part of this paper we focus on the popular MoDL framework \cite{aggarwal2018modl}, our proposed method can be applied to other DL-based reconstruction models, as illustrated in the last subsection of the experimental results.
 In MoDL, the traditional regularization term is substituted with a denoising Neural Network (NN) represented as $f : \mathbb{C}^n \rightarrow \mathbb{C}^n$, parameterized by $\theta$.
 This denoising NN is trained in a supervised learning framework using a dataset of multiple pairs of measurements $\mathbf{y}$ and their corresponding ground truth images $\mathbf{x}$.

 For each pair $(\mathbf{y},\mathbf{x})$ in the training set $D$, the MoDL training process initializes $\mathbf{x}_0$ (e.g., as $\mathbf{A}^H \mathbf{y}$) and then iterates through the subsequent steps for a specified number of unrolling iterations indexed by $j\in \{0,\dots,N-1\}$.
 This process can be described as follows: